-Street style photography began as a showcase of genuine usage of clothing to express personal style.
+Street style photography began as a showcase of personal style.
 Over the years, it exploded in popularity.
-Street style is an incredibly viral, instant, and addictive facet of fashion that’s changed lots of the ways in which fashion gets made and consumed.
+It's an incredibly viral, instant, and addictive facet of fashion that’s changed lots of the ways in which fashion gets made and consumed.

 In an age obsessed with immediacy, street style has joined the easy to digest media we consume on a daily basis.
-As a society, we routinely become addicted to something.
-Then as it gets overexposed and over saturated, we get bored.
-We move on.
-The same is true in fashion.
-Once something is being done by everyone, its ‘cool’ factor is lost.
+Just like fashion trends, over time street style became over saturated.
+Its ‘cool’ factor was lost.
 What was once a curated, influential, and refined art, has become commercialized & abused.

 Thinking about the next best thing in fashion, I used my research to come up with some app ideas.
 My ideas ranged from users creating their own interactive fashion magazine to adding quick snapshots of inspiration to a sharable fashion story.
 But what I really needed to do was talk directly to the users: 20something fashion-lovers.

 I conducted some online surveys through SurveyMonkey and Google Drive.
 Respondents were all between the ages of 19-23; 74% female.
 I was able to get very detailed responses from one of the surveys and some specific data points which influenced my app concept.

 Survey-responders with an account